Michigan kidnapping plot, like so many other extremist crimes, foreshadowed on social media

 There’s a YouTube video of one suspect, Brandon Caserta, pretending to fire a weapon while wearing a sleeveless shirt that used an obscenity to describe what he’d like to do to “THE GOVERNMENT.”
 Visible in the closet behind him are Hawaiian shirts — common symbols of the violently anti-government Boogaloo movement.
 In a TikTok video, Caserta is shown wearing such a shirt.

 There’s the Twitter account that apparently belongs to another suspect, Barry Croft, ranting about immigrants, praising President Trump and calling for the prosecution of Trump’s onetime Democratic rival, Hillary Clinton.
 One image featured by the account shows a young man draped in ammunition and cradling a rifle in his hands.
+Croft also appears to have an account on a small social media site devoted to spreading QAnon, the right-wing conspiracy theory.

 And then there was a Facebook page called “Michigan Militia Corps, Wolverines” that, until it was taken down in recent weeks, enlisted similar rhetoric as the group behind the plot, which authorities identified as “Wolverine Watchmen.”
 In a May post linking to an article headlined, “Trump sides with protesters against Michigan governor,” there is an accompanying image of men holding massive firearms.